tlee10333/Kademlia/README.md

 - print_rtable — Print the routing table of the current server node.

 ## Sample Sequence
-Below is a sample sequence:
+Below is a sample sequence between 2 servers, showcasing how ping, store, and find_value work between these two servers.

 1. START SERVER 1
 ```